sseemayer/qstat-pretty/README.md

 # qstat-pretty

-qstat-pretty is a parser and pretty-printer for the output of the Grid Engine or Torque Resource Manager `qstat` program.
-It will parse the XML output produced by `qstat` and display it in a table.
+qstat-pretty is a parser and pretty-printer for the output of the Grid Engine or Torque Resource Manager `qstat` programs or the Platform LSF `bjobs` program.
+It will parse the output produced by `qstat` / `bjobs` and display it in a table.

 ![pstat screenshot](http://i.imgur.com/WkYaAyt.png)

 Some nice features:

-  * Table automatically grows with the size of the columns
+  * Table automatically grows with the size of the columns (up to the terminal width)
-  * Minimalistic tables
+  * Different table styles to choose from
   * Can query local and remote grid status using SSH
   * Support for Torque Resource Manager, GridEngine